Skip to main content (Press Enter)

 • The facility is cleaner

-• Noise level is low
+• The noise level is low

 • Detainee assaults on both detainees and staff are significantly reduced